-Professor Craig Wright is the Honorary Advisory Creativity Educator of the United Sigma Intelligence Association.
+Professor Craig Wright is an Honorary / Advisory Fellow Musicologist of the United Sigma Intelligence Association (USIA).

 Born in Fort Sill, Oklahoma, in 1944, Wright is the Henry L. and Lucy G. Moses Professor of Music Emeritus at Yale University.
 He studied for a degree in piano performance at the Eastman School of Music from 1962–1966, during which period he discovered that he actually had very little talent for music!

 If you cannot create, you perform, if you can’t perform, you teach.
 So off young Wright went to Harvard University to learn to become a classroom teacher of classical music, earning a Ph.D. in musicology in 1972.
 After a year of teaching at the University of Kentucky, Wright moved to Yale in 1973, where he remained for forty-four years, serving as chair of the Department of Music from 1986-1992.

 At Yale, Wright developed two popular undergraduate courses: “Listening to Music,” and “Exploring the Nature of Genius.”
 In 2016 he was awarded Yale’s Sewall Prize for excellence in undergraduate teaching and in 2018 the Yale Phi Beta Kappa Devane Medal for excellence in teaching and scholarship.

 Interests & Awards